syncfusion-content/maui-docs/MAUI/ListView/item-drag-and-drop.md

 {% endhighlight %}
 {% endtabs %}

-N> Reordering changes made only in view, and not in underlying collection.
-Thus, the changes will be reverted when performing sorting, grouping, or any other operation that refreshes view.
-You can update underlying collection by setting `UpdateSource` to `true`.
+N> Reordering changes made only in view, and not in the underlying collection.
+Thus, the changes will be reverted when performing sorting, grouping, or any other operation that refreshes the view.
+You can update the underlying collection by setting `UpdateSource` to `true`.

 ## Drag indicator view